If you want to change your habits change your routine

 As you start to consider habits you want to add to your routine, think about ways you can adjust your environment to accommodate them.

-For example, if you want to start a new habit of going to the gym in the morning, you need to have your workout gear organized and easy to find in the morning.
+For example, if you want to start a new habit of doing yoga in the morning, you need to have your workout mat organized and easy to find in the morning.

-Even if you don’t lay it out the night before, you at least should have your workout clothes, shoes, and anything else you bring to the gym in a space where it is easy to find.
+Even if you don’t lay it out the night before, you at least should have your clothes, shoes, and anything else you need to get started for doing yoga, where it is easy to find.

 Do you know what happens when you can’t find something you need for your habits?
 You skip them.
 This can soon become a pattern, shortly before you give up entirely because it feels too hard.
 When all you needed was some planning and organization.